ctountzis/ycomb_slack/README.md

 Gem to post the latest news.ycombinator post to slack!

-YcombSlack is pretty dumb at moment, but it is getting more intelligent with each commit.
+YcombSlack is pretty dumb at moment, but it is getting more intelligent.. slowly

 ## Installation